LIFETIME DEAL — LIMITED TIME

 Key Takeaways

-• Don’t overlook website creation, branding materials, and technology tools as crucial startup costs.
+• Don’t overlook “invisible” startup costs like ISBN/metadata setup, website creation, branding materials, and basic tech tools.

 Ready to Create Your eBook?